Default embed code

 To find the default embed code for your kit, select the kit name from the kit menu to open the Kit Editor.
 Then click the "embed code" link at the top right, and copy and paste the embed code near the top of your site’s

 <head> tag.
-(If you're using Typekit with a blogging platform such as WordPress.com, Posterous, or TypePad, then you can copy the Kit ID—the seven-character alphanumeric code listed at the bottom of the window —into your blog's settings instead.
+(If you're using Typekit with some blogging platforms, you can copy the Kit ID—the seven-character alphanumeric code listed at the bottom of the window —into your blog's settings instead.
 Read more about using Typekit on your blog.)

 This standard embed code takes advantage of the fact that

 <script> tags block further rendering of the page to help prevent the FOUT.
 While the Typekit script is loading, rendering of the page is blocked, so text won’t start to render with fallback fonts.
 Most browsers do a good job of hiding the FOUT by default, and any remaining issues can be controlled using font events once the script has finished loading and executing.

 Most users will find that the default embed code works well for their sites.
 However, If you need to eliminate any possibility that a problem loading the kit could interfere with loading the rest of the page, you should consider using the advanced embed code instead.